zofe/dataform/README.md

 ## why not starting from laravel?

-Because it can be used stand alone, and in any other framework.
-It has really minimal dependencies.
+We choose "deficient" (a subset of laravel components) to be more isoladed, and give the ability to use it stand-alone or embedded in any other project.

 ## Installation